digitaldrummerj/sails-tutorial/src/chapters/chapter08-user-logic.md

 In this chapter we are going to add logic to allow a user to login, signup, logout, perform CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations on the data that they own.

-### Signup
+### Sign up

-The first thing that we are going to do is override the POST verb with our own create function that will allow a user to signup for our Todo Api.
+The first thing that we are going to do is override the POST verb with our own create function that will allow a user to signup for our Todo API.
 Within the sign up function we will validate the email address is an actual email address, then encrypt the password before creating a user record in the data store and finally return back the newly created user.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Create Stub
+    <b>Exercise</b>: Create Sign up Stub
 </h4>

 For the sign up since we will be overriding the POST verb, we will be creating a function called create.